Applications are now being sought for the FY 2015

 –16 round of funding for the Army Research Scheme.

 Areas of interest are wide ranging and include operational, technological, social, cultural and organisational topics.
+Research should inform an element or elements of an Army Modernisation Line of Effort (see Army Research and Development Plan 2014) – additional guidance can be provided by reading the Future Land Warfare Report.
 Researchers from all disciplines are encouraged to apply.

 Submissions and general enquiries can be sent to Army.Research@defence.gov.au.

 - Expressions of interest – 14 February 2016

 Is there an upper limit for funding under the Army Research Scheme?

 Currently the upper limit for research funded through the Army Research Scheme is $80,000.
 A research scheme to fund projects of more than $80,000 is under development and a call for applications will be released when the scheme is finalised.